 The AdWords console and what the customers see are often two separate items.
 The Ad Preview Tool fills in the blanks by displaying how your ad appears in the SERPs.

 To access this feature, head to Tools > Ad Preview and Diagnosis:

 Type in a search term used in one of your campaigns and hit “Preview.”
 You’ll see your ad listed among the organic results in the SERPs:

 This view shows how well your ads are placed in the organic search results.
 You’ll also be able to see if any mistakes exist, such as truncated copy or extensions that aren’t showing properly.

 It’s also important to see how ads appear on different devices.
 You can change this view using the “Device” drop-down on the left-hand side:

-Most significantly, it’s a more straightforward method of refining the positioning.
+Most significantly, it’s a more straightforward method of refining the positioning in Adwords.
 You can easily optimize your copy by seeing how it fits in a sea of organic data.